Scrounger/ioBroker.linkeddevices/README.md

 ## linkeddevices adapter for ioBroker
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YHPPW474N5CKQ&source=url)

-Create linked objects (datapoints) from your used devices, objects or datapoints to have it in one place.
-Define your own structure for the linked object by settings individual ids.

-Advantage is that there is on place where all your objects are defined that can be used in scripts or vis.
-If you have to change your hardware, you must only update your linked objects and script or vis will work again.
+Create linked objects (datapoints) of your devices with a self-defined structure.
+This makes it possible to create a structure in ioBroker, where all objects are centralized, e.g. to be used in the vis or scripts.
+This offers the advantage, for example, that in a hardware exchange, only the linked objects must be recreated and all vis and scripts work again.

+With the adapter you can convert objects or convert them to other types (not yet fully implemented).

 This adapter is inspired at [virtual devices script by Pman](https://forum.iobroker.net/topic/7751/virtual-devices).